 In this work, we will look for highly informative sentences that contain or imply many insights about social life, and in addition are grounded in some facts and amenable to tests against new facts.
 We mark them by using a labeled indent in the text.
-In this volume, there are eleven such proposed 'propositions of social science;' there is a list beginning on page 1: 200.
+In this volume, there are eleven such proposed 'propositions of social science.'